btrotta/advent-of-code-2023/Readme.md

 For part a, simulate the button presses.
 For each press, use a queue to keep track of the sent pulses and process them first-in first-out.
 For part b, this is hard to solve in general, because there are too many possible states of the system (`2^n`, where `n` is the number of flip-flops).
 But by plotting the graph we can see that it consists of 4 parts that are disjoint apart from their inputs from the broadcaster and their outputs.
-These outputs are then each inverted and combined in a conjunction module with outputs to the final `rx` node.
-Therefore, it suffices to find a number of button presses for each subgraph's output to send a low signal.
-Each subgraph contains a relatively small number of nodes, so it's possible enumerate all the possible states, and check when the cycle of states repeats.
-For each subgraph, it turns out that the cycle repeats back to the initial state, and that a low pulse is sent during the last button press of the cycle.
+The output of each subgraph is then inverted and combined in a conjunction module with outputs to the final `rx` node.
+Therefore, it suffices to find the minimum number of button presses such that all subgraphs output a low signal.
+Each subgraph contains a relatively small number of nodes, so it's possible to enumerate all the possible states, and check when the cycle of states repeats.
+For each subgraph, it turns out that the cycle repeats back to the very first state (i.e. before any button presses), and that a low pulse is sent during the last button press of the cycle.
 Therefore the answer is the lowest common multiple of all the cycle lengths.